 Between 1979 and 1980, Jeff Koon primarily worked on The New series.
 His works at the beginning were based on conceptual structures.
 The New was created in 1980 after completing his first conceptual sculpture series which he titled Pre-New.
 The New featured a series of vacuum cleaners from popular brand names that appealed to Koons.

 In the New, Koon stacked two unused vacuum cleaners on top of each other and sealed them hermetically in a well-lit Plexiglas box.
 The lighting of the fluorescent bulbs in the display window is what caused the art installation to appear like a typical display that you would find in an appliance store rather than a high-end piece of art that you would expect to find in a gallery.
 Perhaps the stand out feature of each artwork in “The New” series was the use of fluorescent lighting.
 This gave them some sort of gleaming appeal that attracted fans from the right, left, and center.

 Where & how did he show this work?

 Koons first exhibited The New at the New Museum in New York in 1980.
 He opted to use only a limited combination of different vacuums.
 At the gallery space, Koons had arranged the vacuums vertically and displayed them as if they were in a showroom, with just the simple words the New brandished across the display.

 With this work, Koon’s use of the vacuum cleaner has a considerable significance.
 Through this series, he explores society’s commercialization of new appliances and commodities.
 Basically, he was mocking society for its fascination with new things.
-He was also commenting on the relationship between human beings and their commodities and how these commodities impact human behavior, their thoughts, and their sexuality.
+He also commented on the relationship between human beings and their commodities and how these commodities impact human behavior, thoughts, and sexuality.

 Video: Jeff Koons discusses his series ‘The New’